RuchitaSambhe/innovate5-careeradvisor/README.md

 # 🎓 CareerAdvisor – Smart Career Guidance Platform

 ## 📌 Project Overview
+**Problem Statement:** One-stop personalized career and education advisor.

-CareerAdvisor is a student-focused web platform designed to help users identify suitable career paths based on their skills, interests, and learning progress.
+CareerAdvisor is a **frontend-focused web platform** designed to help students identify suitable career paths based on their skills, interests, and learning progress.

-The platform combines skill assessment quizzes, career recommendations, progress tracking, and course suggestions in one place to make career planning simple and effective.
+The platform combines **skill assessment quizzes, career recommendations, progress tracking, and course suggestions** in one place to make career and education planning simple and effective.

 ---